When you browse privately, other people who use the device won't see your history.

-Chrome won’t remember the files that you download while browsing in private.
-But, they're still saved to your Downloads folder, even after you exit Incognito.
+Chrome won’t store the files that you download while browsing in private.
+But they're still saved to your downloads folder, even after you exit Incognito.
 You and anyone who uses your device can see and open the files.

 All bookmarks that you create are saved to Chrome.

-You can switch between Incognito tabs and regular Chrome tabs.
-You'll only browse in private when you're using an Incognito tab.
+You can switch between incognito tabs and normal Chrome tabs.
+You'll only browse in private when you're using an incognito tab.

 Incognito mode runs in a separate tab from your normal Chrome tabs.

 If you have an incognito tab open and you open another one, your private browsing session will continue in the new tab.
 To exit Incognito mode, close all incognito tabs.

 - On your Android phone or tablet, open the Chrome app .

 - At the top right, tap Switch tabs .
 On the right, you'll see your open incognito tabs.